How to prepare for your newborn session

 - You can expect your session to last around 2-4 hours depending on how well your baby cooperates.

 - Once done with our session I will get to work processing your images.
 I will post a couple of sneak peek images on my social media pages within a couple days for you to see.
-It takes me about a week to go through your images and create a proofing gallery.
+It takes me about a week or 2 to go through your images and create a proofing gallery.
 I will email you a link to a private online gallery where you can view all the pictures I took during your newborn session, share with friends and family, purchase prints, and decide which images you would like me to include in your included digital copies.

 - Once you make your decision, I will upload the final images in high resolution.
 You will be able to download these images straight to your computer, and you are free to take them to a printer of your choice.